 When immediate medical care is critical, rely on the experience of the emergency department at South Pointe Hospital.
-Along with our satellite emergency department in Sagamore Hills, we care for over 44,000 patient visits each year.
+Along with our satellite emergency department in Sagamore Hills, we care for more than 44,000 patients each year.
 We act as medical control for 10 community emergency medical services to maintain quality care in the pre-hospital setting.

-The emergency department features 25 treatment rooms designed to handle everything from minor illnesses and injuries, pediatric emergencies to trauma and orthopaedic emergencies.
+The emergency department features 25 treatment rooms designed to handle everything from minor illnesses and injuries to trauma and orthopaedic emergencies.

 Our emergency department at the Sagamore Hills Medical Center features 7 treatment rooms and has been providing emergency care in a 44-acre campus in Northern Summit County for more than 30 years.
 Located at 863 West Aurora Rd., surrounding communities have access to a full service, 24-hour emergency department with helicopter access.